-Selecting View>2100 Prompts from the Flowlink menu opens the 2100 Prompt History window.
+View>2100 Prompts Selecting View>2100 Prompts from the Flowlink menu opens the 2100 Prompt History window.
 This option is only active when Flowlink is communicating with a 2100 module.

-View Recent Measurements

-The View>View Type>Recent Measurement Screen menu command opens a window that can display the last measurement of user-selected sites in the database.
+View>Recent Measurements The View>View Type>Recent Measurement Screen menu command opens a window that can display the last measurement of user-selected sites in the database.
 This window let's you conveniently check measurements from all sites of interest without opening each site.

-The Recent Measurement Screen displays:

-- Site Name

-- Module Name

-- Parameter (measurement type)

-- Value (of the last measurement added to the database, without units)

-- Time Stamp (of last measurement)

-The Recent Measurement Screen displays only selected sites.
-To select a site:

-- 1. Click the Select Site button.
-Flowlink opens the Site Select window. - 2.
-From the left half of the window, check a site to add to the Recent Measurement Screen. - If you check the Select All check box, all sites and measurement types in the database are added to the Recent Measurement Screen.
-Be aware that "sites" in the database may be reference curves (page 108) or imported data (page 16), which may not need to be displayed.
-If you check the Select All box, you can skip step 3 and 4; this option also adds all measurement types. - 3.
-From the right half of the window, check the site's measurements that you desire to add to the Recent Measurement Screen.
-Use Select All check box to add all measurement types. - 4.
-Repeat steps 2 and 3 to add other sites. - 5.
-Click the OK button.
+The Recent Measurement Screen displays: • Site Name Device Name • Parameter (measurement type) • Value (of the last measurement added to the database, without units) • Time Stamp (of last measurement) The Recent Measurement Screen displays only selected sites.
+To select a site: 1.
+Click the Site Config button.
+Flowlink opens the Site Configuration window.
+2. From the left half of the window, check a site to add to the Recent Measurement Screen.
+If you check the Select All check box, all sites and measurement types in the database are added to the Recent Measurement Screen.
+Be aware that "sites" in the database may be reference curves (page 131) or imported data (page 16), which may not need to be displayed.
+If you check the Select All box, you can skip step 3 and 4; this option also adds all measurement types.
+3. From the right half of the window, check the site's measurements that you desire to add to the Recent Measurement Screen.
+Use Select All check box to add all measurement types.
+4. Repeat steps 2 and 3 to add other sites.
+5. Click the OK button.
 The Recent Measurement Screen displays all of the selected data.
+Graphs Command The Graphs menu options will vary according to the type of graph currently open.
+Flow Profile options are available when a Pulse Doppler graph is active on the desktop.
+Graphs>Time Series Selecting Graphs>Time Series or clicking the Dime Series button while a Graph is active on the desktop displays selected data sets in a line graph.
+The Y-axis displays the units of measure and the X-axis displays the time and date.
+The bottom line in the graph window displays the timespan shown on the graph.
+All displayed times are referenced to the first data set of the first series.